sourcefuse/loopback4-microservice-catalog/DEVELOPING.md

 - The build task is configured to run the TypeScript compiler
 - The test task is configured to run `npm test` (which runs the build before running any tests).

+## Setup Codebase

+1. Open root folder of this repo in VS Code.
+2. Install lerna globally `npm i -g lerna`
+3. Run `lerna bootstrap`
+4. Create .env files for all the micro service packages.
+5. Run DB migrations using `lerna run db:migrate`.
+6. Build all microservices in one go - `lerna run build`.
+7. Run `lerna run start` to start all the micro services in one go.

 ## Building the project